This page may contain affiliate links. Please read our disclosure for more info.

 Increasing Our Income

 Business wise things went very well in year 7.
-Sales of our Trail Wallet app continue to grow (with nearly 125,000 downloads now), my book is a new source of income, our blog received over one million visitors, and our affiliate income increased.
+Sales of our Trail Wallet app continue to grow (with nearly 125,000 downloads now), is a new source of income, our blog received over one million visitors, and our affiliate income increased.
 After many years of just breaking even, it feels great to have a second year of significant growth and be able to afford to spend most of the year in expensive countries and still add to our savings.

 Amazingly, we didn’t even work that much in the last year.
 We didn’t work (other than research!) in The Maldives, on our Interrail trip or during our South African road trip, and even when we were in “work mode” in Spain, we had an easy schedule of five mornings of work a week (in Cape Town we’re only working three days a week).
 Passive income is possible, it just took us five years to get to the point where our work paid off.